240401-NET/MEEK_Frontend/notes/Notes.md

 -- Testing Main protection setting
 - 04/26/2024: Trainer Page production
 - 04/26/2024: Refactored code to enable sorting and looking up information based on input and table components
+- 04/26/2024 @ 3:54 pm pst: prototypeTeamViewerAPITest branch created--goal is to be able to test api calls, get information and display on webpage